 It is estimated that there are more than 3 million shipwrecks in the ocean.
 While some boats that are neither valuable nor historically significant sink in unremarkable situations and with no loss of life, other wrecks are famous for their devastating death toll and disastrous circumstances.

 Many shipwrecks have been condemned to lie in Davy Jones’ locker forever, slowly becoming a home to sea life and eventually disappearing altogether.
-However, a number of famous wreckages have since been re-discovered and raised from the sea bed, and offer us a fascinating insight into the lives of those who sailed them.
-Even some shipwrecks which remain underwater have been found with troves of priceless treasures and are popular destinations for scuba divers.
+However, a number of famous shipwrecks have been re-discovered and raised from the sea bed.
+They offer a fascinating insight into the lives of those who sailed them.
+Some shipwrecks which remain underwater have been found with troves of priceless treasures and are popular destinations for scuba divers.

 Here are the most famous shipwrecks to have ever been found.